 - proof of a prior period’s income.

-You can prove a prior period’s income by showing regular bank deposits on the same day of the week (for instance, the day after you get your regular paycheck) or with a copy of a prior tax return.
+You can prove income from a prior period by showing regular bank deposits on the same day of the week (for instance, the day after you get your regular paycheck) or with a copy of a prior tax return.

-The IRS takes the position that damages intended to reimburse a plaintiff for lost wages are taxable.
-The argument is that the amount would have been taxed had it been paid as income.
+In theory, damages intended to reimburse you for lost wages are taxable.
+The IRS argues that the amount would have been taxed had it been paid as income.

 A personal injury claim for lost wages can include a demand for lost tips.